-7.4: NJDEP
+7.4: New Jersey Department of Environmental Protection (NJDEP)

 Since 1970, the New Jersey Department of Environmental Protection (NJDEP) has been the state's lead governmental agency responsible for managing its natural resources.
 Several of the NJDEP's initiatives relate to farmland protection.
 These are identified as follows.